 - Change the environment runtime used by a notebook

-Watch these videos to see how to run a sample notebook from the Gallery.
+Find videos showing how to run a sample notebook from the Gallery on the Videos page.